 Within the Grants Pass area, the air pollutants of concern are that of coarse particulate matter and carbon monoxide (PM10 and CO).
 In September 2015, the US Environmental Protection Agency (US-EPA) approved CO and PM10 Limited Maintenance Plans (LMPs) for the Grants Pass area.
 In accordance with the requirements of the Clean Air Act (CAA), the EPA approved these State Implementation Plan (SIP) revisions because it was demonstrated that Grants Pass will continue to meet the carbon monoxide and particulate matter NAAQS for a second 10-year period beyond re-designation, through 2025.
-The direct final rule for the CO LMP (80 FR 44864) was published in the Federal Register on July 28, 2015.
-The direct final rule for the PM10 LMP (80 FR 45431) was published in the Federal Register on July 30, 2015.
 According to federal rules, while areas with approved LMPs are not required to perform a regional emission analysis, they are required to demonstrate conformity of the transportation plans as stated in 40 CFR 93.109 Table 1.